alexeagle/alexeagle.github.io/index.md

 Allows more intuitive comprehension of build and test failures, troubleshooting slow builds, sharing permalink when requesting help.

 Tech Lead for one year

+## Prior to Google

+See my [LinkedIn profile](https://www.linkedin.com/in/alexeagle) for employment history 1997-2008.

 # Education